-Information Security Awareness Training
+Information Security Training

 The Federal Information Security Management Act (FISMA) refers to U.S. legislation that defines a comprehensive framework to protect government information, operations, and assets.
-University faculty and staff who work with government data that may be regulated by FISMA can request a special online training course that reviews standards and best practices for safeguarding that data.
+University faculty and staff who work with government data that may be regulated by FISMA can request a special course.
+This online training course reviews standards and best practices for safeguarding that data.

 More than 90% of data breaches start with a phishing attack.
 Phishing is effective because not all phishing can be stopped by email filters and antivirus, and it targets what is often the weakest point in any organization… the people.
 However, people who recognize these attacks can be the strongest point of defense against phishing.
 This module explains how a phishing attack works, how to recognize one, and how to respond if you are targeted by this type of scam.